SimonelDavid/GCCC-AWS-project/README.md

 ```

 ---
-*Built as part of the GCCC Cloud DevOps Project.*
+*Built as part of the Grid, Cluster and Cloud Computing (GCCC) course — Faculty of Mathematics and Computer Science, Babeș-Bolyai University.*